Editor's note: This story was originally published in 2022 and updated in 2024.

 Heidi Nielson poses at her in-home studio.
 The Mesa native creates art inspired by her time outdoors in the Sonoran Desert.

-Ohei Studio is run by Sonoran Desert transplant, lawyer and artist Heidi Nielson, who you may remember from this previous #ThisIsTucson story.
-Nielson creates fine art and hand-lettering prints for her shop.
+Ohei Studio is run by Sonoran Desert transplant, lawyer and artist Heidi Nielson, who creates fine art and hand-lettering prints.
+You may remember her from this previous #ThisIsTucson story.Β

-For some of her fine art pieces, 25% of the proceeds currently go to World Central Kitchen, which helps bring fresh meals to families affected by crises across the globe.
+For some of Nielson's fine art pieces, 25% of the proceeds benefitΒ World Central Kitchen, which helps bring fresh meals to families affected by crises across the globe.

-Proceeds from her Supreme Court-inspired art, hand-lettering prints and mystery art grab bags go to other organizations like the Justice Advocates Coalition at the University of Arizona, the National Latina/o Law Student Association and the Community Food Bank of Southern Arizona.
+Proceeds from her Supreme Court-inspired work, hand-lettering prints, mystery grab bags and other fine art go to organizations like the Justice Advocates Coalition at the University of Arizona, Aaliyah in Action,Β the National Latina/o Law Student Association and the Community Food Bank of Southern Arizona.

 For more information or to purchase an item, visit Ohei Studio’s website.

-For more information or to purchase an item, check out Spring + Vine’s website.
+For more information or to purchase an item, visit SoGayCrochet's Instagram page.

 Taco Bout Crafting